RavenCutie21/Voice-Changer-Settings/README.md

 Colab WITH INDEX & Kaggle (t4) : Chunk 112 is the lowest you can go, Extra8192

-no idea why ONNX is performing worse for me but you can try it out yourself.

 Please follow the dark mode screenshot for [Advanced Settings](https://github.com/YunaOneeChan/Voice-Changer-Settings#advanced-settings), it's what you would run on a DUAL PC setup and Colab

 Screenshots are, NOT Using Index TOP, Using Index BOTTOM